All posts

 These are problems schema-aware generation has the chance to solve and hand-rolled scripts almost never do.
 They're also what turns "we have synthetic data" into "we have synthetic data that actually behaves like production data."

-Most existing content presents two paths for enterprise test data: hand-rolled seed scripts at the small end, $200K+ enterprise TDM at the high end.
+Most existing content presents two paths for enterprise test data: hand-rolled seed scripts at the small end, six-figure enterprise TDM at the high end.
 There's a gap in the middle, and a lot of teams live in it.

 The gap is shaped like this.
 A regulated mid-size company — fintech, insurtech, healthtech, B2B SaaS in SOC 2 scope — has more than fifty engineers, a Postgres schema in the high two-digit table count, and a hard rule that production data cannot leave production.
 Hand-rolled seed scripts can't keep up with the schema; they break on every migration, and nobody owns them.
-But the team can't justify a $200K procurement cycle either.
+But the team can't justify a six-figure procurement cycle either.
 Procurement takes two quarters.
 The platform takes two more quarters to roll out.
 By the time the TDM is online, the schema has moved twice and the data-shape problem is half-solved at six-figure cost.

 This isn't a "smaller customer for the enterprise tool" problem.
 It's a different category.
 The team doesn't need anonymization-of-production; they need data that was never production in the first place.
 They don't need a six-month rollout; they need something to drop into CI this sprint.
 The enterprise TDM platforms aren't a discount tier away from the right answer — they're answering a different question (anonymize what we have) than the one the team is asking (generate what we don't).

-Seedfast generates relational test data from your Postgres schema, with no production rows involved.
+Only schema metadata — table and column shapes — crosses the wire to Seedfast's generation service so the model knows what to build; row values never do.
+If schema names are themselves sensitive in your shop, that data path is the thing to review against your security policy, the same way you would any new vendor.
 For a team that's already decided "no production data leaves production" and isn't ready to run a multi-quarter procurement, that's the third option that's been missing from most of the writing on this topic.

 The operational closing question: which approach belongs where?
 A working enterprise test-data setup matches each environment to the data shape it actually needs.